 196. Within the pages of this Instrumentum Laboris many challenges and difficulties faced by the Church in Australia are discussed.
 These challenges are, at the same time, real opportunities for the Church.
 We ask ourselves today, as did those who listened to Peter speak in Jerusalem on the day of Pentecost, "What should we do?"
 (Acts 2:37).
 As Pope John Paul II reminds us in Novo Millennio Ineunte, "we put the question with trusting optimism, but without underestimating the problems we face".
 The Pope goes on to remind us that ultimately, we put our trust not in formulas, but in Jesus himself who assures us that he is always with us.
-172

-- 197. It is this assurance that should encourage us and empower us to speak and act with that parrhesia, that boldness and courage, which are a gift of the Holy Spirit: We need the Spirit's prompting, lest we be paralyzed by fear and excessive caution, lest we grow used to keeping within safe bounds.
-Let us remember that closed spaces grow musty and unhealthy.
-When the Apostles were tempted to let themselves be crippled by danger and threats, they joined in prayer to implore parrhesía: "And now, Lord, look upon their threats, and grant to your servants to speak your word with all boldness" (Acts 4:29).
-As a result, "when they had prayed, the place in which they were gathered together was shaken; and they were all filled with the Holy Spirit and spoke the word of God with boldness" (Acts 4:31).173 - 198.
+- 197. It is this assurance that should encourage us and empower us to speak and act with that parrhesia, we be paralyzed by fear and excessive caution, lest we grow used to keeping within safe bounds. to let themselves be crippled by danger and threats, they joined in prayer to implore parrhesía: "And now, Lord, look upon their threats, and grant to your servants to speak your word with all boldness" (Acts 4:29).
+As a result, "when they had prayed, the place in which they were gathered boldness" (Acts 4:31). - 198.
 It is the gift of the Holy Spirit at work in us, as individuals and as the community of disciples which we call the Church, which can guide us as we step bravely into the future, always in the footsteps of the Good Shepherd who is our Way, our Truth and our Life.
-This is what we have been praying for since our journey towards the Plenary Council began: "Come Holy Spirit of Pentecost, come Holy Spirit of the great South Land, bless and unite all your people in Australia".
-174 - 199.
+This is what we have been praying for since our journey towards the Plenary Council began: "Come Holy Spirit of Pentecost, come Holy Spirit of the great South Land, bless and unite all your people in Australia". - 199.
 This same prayer concludes asking for the prayers of St Mary MacKillop and of Our Lady, the Help of Christians.
 It is to Mary, the mother of the Lord, to whom we confidently turn, asking for her prayerful support and presence with us in the journey which stretches out before us.